Homework-of-Geekbang/my-querySelector/README.md

 # A simple querySelector
-The `querySelector` reimplements a part of Browser's `Node.querySelector`.
+The `querySelector` reimplements a part of Browser's `Element.prototype.querySelector`.

 * It can handle most single selectors and theirs combination
 * It can't handle the combinators: `> || + ~ [whitespace]`